Can Isopods Drown? Find Our Here

 It sounds like a trick question.
-Isopods have gills, they're crustaceans related to lobsters and crabs, and they evolved from marine ancestors.
+Isopods are crustaceans related to lobsters and crabs, and they evolved from marine ancestors.
 Surely they can handle a bit of water?
 Well, not quite.
-The short answer is yes – terrestrial isopods can and do drown.
+The short answer is yes — terrestrial isopods can and do drown.
 It's something that catches many new keepers off guard, and it's a real concern if you're running a bioactive setup with water features or keeping your pods alongside amphibians.

 If you've ever found a few of your isopods floating lifeless in a water dish, you're not alone.
-This happens more often than you'd think, and it comes down to a quirk of their biology that's worth knowing about.
+This happens more often than you'd think, and properly comes down to a quirk of their biology that's worth knowing about.

-Wait, Don't They Have Gills?
+Wait, They Don't Have Gills?

 Why Do Isopods Drown?